 The reason: We live in their territory.
 Santa Cruz sits within the so-called Red Triangle, a stretch of water from Bodega Bay north of San Francisco to Big Sur and out to the Farallon Islands.
 The Red Triangle is a cruising ground for the great white shark, one of nature’s most feared predators.
 Biologists estimate that 38 percent of all great white shark attacks in the U.S. happen in this zone.

-Scott Van Sommeran, who heads the Santa Cruz-based Pelagic Shark Research Foundation, has tracked the uptick in sightings.
+Sean Van Sommeran, who heads the Santa Cruz-based Pelagic Shark Research Foundation, has tracked the uptick in sightings.
 “There has never been a better time to see white sharks in Monterey Bay,” he says.

 However, he argues that there is no good data to suggest that white shark numbers are increasing.
 “The population of sharks is not exploding,” he says.
 Rather, they are following their main prey—elephant seals, harbor seals and sea lions.
 Over the past few decades, these marine mammals have thrived here, bringing sharks closer to the coast and increasing the probability of human-shark interactions.